gvwilson/thirdbit/src/fiction/arecibo/index.md

 Luisa sighs.
 Only five people have shown up today, and only one of them in person.
-Maybe Sergei is right—maybe it's time to smarten up and follow most of her fellow Puerto Ricans to the relative safety of the mainland.
+Maybe Sergei is right—maybe it's time to follow most of her fellow Puerto Ricans to the relative safety of the mainland.

-A tracking light goes red in her HUD.
+A light goes red in her HUD.
 The day's in-person visitor is far enough off track to make her software uncomfortable.
 She starts to tweak the algorithm to nudge him back where he's supposed to be, then looks at the clear blue sky in her video feed and mutters, "Fuck it, why not?"
 Maybe an actual conversation with an actual human will give her some inspiration.

-It takes her a few minutes to pick her way downslope to what's left of Highway 625.
+It takes her a few minutes to pick her way downslope to the remains of Highway 625.
 Another few minutes brings her to the old visitors' center.
 Her errant guest is sitting on what's left of a cinder-block wall.
 She chords a few commands on her palm to bring his stats up on her glasses, then frowns.
-Something…

 *Hey,* she blinks Sergei.
 *Can you do a scrape on this one?*